Club: Paris Saint-Germain FC | Opening: 1972 | Capacity: 48,527 seats

 Parc de Princes was built to provide the city of Paris with a modern venue for important rugby and football matches.
 The stadium replaced the old Vélodrome, that had stood in its place since 1897.

-Parc des Princes was officially opened on the 4th of June 1972 by French president Georges Pompidou.
-The first match was the Coupe de France final between Olympique de Marseille and SC Bastia (2-1).
+Parc des Princes was officially opened on 4 June 1972 by French president Georges Pompidou.
+The first match was the Coupe de France final between Marseille and Bastia (2-1).

 The stadium, designed by architect Roger Taillibert, was lauded for its avant garde design and received several architectural prices.
 Its most striking feature were the 50 concrete columns that support the ring-shaped roof.